Gizra/elm-fetch/README.md

 # elm-fetch

-Some conveniences for implementing the `update` function
+Some conveniences for implementing the `update` function with `fetch`.